yilverdeja/people-tracking-cv/README.md

 -   [ ] Implement a DNN model to work with confidence levels
 -   [ ] Not responsive (Canvas needs to adjust to the Webcam size, not the parent div.
 Works on PC, but not on mobile due to vertical view)
 -   [ ] Add threshold input
+-   [x] Create a class / utility to render the boxes on a canvas
+-   [ ] Encapsulate usage of different models in different pages